ethanriverpage/monopolygobot/README.md

 `pip install -r requirements.txt`

+2. Install Tesseract-OCR.
+For more information, check out [tesseract-ocr/](https://github.com/tesseract-ocr/tesseract)

-2. On Windows, run the script as an administrator:
+3. On Windows, run the script as an administrator:

 `.\start.ps1`